Lob2018/SudoFX2024/README.md

 >
 >### Required Application Properties to Run
 >
->For the application to function correctly, the following application properties must be set at the JVM level:
+>For the application to work properly, the following application properties must be set at the JVM level:
 >
 >- app.name: This property specifies the name of the application.
 >- app.version: This property specifies the version of the application.